• Home

 Take Halloween jello worms.

-These worms are popular because they are jiggly, gross, and delicious, which make them perfect for any Halloween party.
+These worms are popular because they are jiggly, gross, and delicious, which make them perfect for any Halloween party or as part of Halloween sensory ideas.

 But there is also quite a bit of science behind how gelatin transforms into a semi-solid when cooled.